 M/S (Agidius/McGee): To approve that Boise State University, in conjunction with the State Division of Public Works, issue a Request for Proposals (RFP) for selection of a design-build team to design and construct the Indoor Practice Facility.
-Motion carried 6-0 (Terrell recused himself).
+Motion carried 6-0 (Terrell recused himself), Lewis not present.